sviperll/argo/README.md

 -------

  * Become self-hosted as fast as possible to have first-hand experience with language.

- * First write damn parser and transpiler into Haskell.
+ * First write parser and transpiler into Haskell without any type-checking or processing.

  * Implement parser and transpiler in language itself.

  * Add type-checking.

  * Compile to STG-language.
+   We can generate Rust source code to build in-memory STG-expressions.
+   This source code will serve as an external format for compiled code.
+   This will allow to avoid complications with definition of some independent external fromat like it's serialization and validation.

  * Write STG-interpreter in Rust.

+ * Experiment with STG-interpreter to finally define external format for compiled code that will allow validation and possible alternative implementations.

  * Implement profiling/hot-spot detection in interpreter.

- * Implement Just-in-time optimization (supercompilation).
+ * Implement Just-in-time optimization (Just-in-time supercompilation).

  * Implement Just-in-time compilation into native language.

 Design